 A typhoon strikes the Mekong Delta costing thousands of lives.

-Antonín Leopold Dvorák dies suddenly at the dinner table of his home in Prague.
+Shortly after noon.
+Antonín Leopold Dvorák suffers a heart attack and dies suddenly at the dinner table of his home on Zitna Street in Prague.
 He is aged 62 years, seven months, and 23 days.

 Leos Janácek (49) misses a scheduled meeting with the Russian governor general in Warsaw.
 As a result, he will not be offered the post of director of the Warsaw Conservatory.
 He attends a concert in the evening.
 After the conductor announces the death of Antonín Dvorák, the audience rises and Dvorák’s Hussite Overture is played.

 2 May 1904 The Japanese send eight merchant ships into Port Arthur.
 They manage to break the protective boom and reach the inner harbor where they are blown up by their commanders.
 Other ships are sunk near the entrance to the harbor.